yukikitayama/react/README.md

 **Polymorphic component** means a wrapper component where we don't know in advance which component it will wrap.
 It should be able to wrap all kinds of components. `import { type ElementType } from 'react';` for **identifier** of JSX components. `ElementType` is name of component. `ReactNode` is JSX component itself.

+## Redux

+**Redux** is for state management
+- Have a single central Redux store that stores and manages the entire shared state.
+- Components dispatch actions
+- Actions trigger reducer functions
+- Reducers update the state in store.
+- Components can select (read) data from the store.

+`npm install @reduxjs/toolkit` is recommended way to use redux

+`npm install react-redux` to connect redux to react.

+Create `store/` folder in `src/` folder, and create `store.ts` in `store` folder.

+Add `xxx-slice.ts` in `store` folder for states for each concept